dereuromark/cakephp-feed/README.md

 ## What is this plugin for?
 There is a core helper for RSS generation, but it has several deficiencies.
+So this plugin aims to provide a better support for feed generation.

 ### Goals of this view class